nrd10/ProgramofStudyWebApp/README.md

 to approve or reject forms.
 The separate set of features available to each user type is explained below.
 # Functionalities: Students
 Functions available to students are summarized below:
-1. Create and submit a Program of Study form
+1. **Create and submit a Program of Study form**
-2. View all forms the student has ever submitted organized by whether the forms were Approved, Rejected, or Pending approval
+2. **View all forms the student has ever submitted**, organized by whether the forms were Approved, Rejected, or Pending approval
-3. Receive notifcations by email when a form is Approved or Rejected
+3. **Receive notifcations by email** when a form is Approved or Rejected

 A Student account can  either be "MEng", "MS", or "PhD" corresponding to MEng, MS, and PhD graduate students, respectively.
 Students accounts are separated into those three categories since each student has separate types of the Program of Study form